Back

 January 4, 2022

 We are very pleased to announce that Canaan Harris has joined our team, and will be working with the Global Teaching Project and the Mississippi Public School Consortium for Educational Access.
-Canaan will have a key role in our effort to provide promising high school students from rural Mississippi access to advanced …
+Canaan will have a key role in our effort to provide promising high school students from rural Mississippi access to advanced STEM courses they need to achieve their full potential.
+Canaan was born and raised in rural Mississippi, where his family has deep roots, dating to before statehood.
+Canaan was valedictorian at Belmont High School in Tishomingo County, and completed the Lott Summer Leadership Program at the University of Mississippi.
+Canaan attended college …

 Holmes County Students Overcome Challenges to Excel Academically